Who needs a SOC 1 report?

 When your platform settles transactions, calculates loan balances, or feeds data into your clients' accounting systems, your controls directly affect what your clients report.
 Their auditors need to understand your system.

-Common control objectives in this space:
+Common control objectives

 - Transaction completeness and accuracy